Subhangi-G/School_District_Analysis/README.md

 - The school summary is not expected to change overall because scores of ninth graders of Thomas High School will not affect other schools.\
-The only expected change would be for Thomas High School, which was negligible after the calculations were adjusted to include only students from 10th through the 12th grade.
-This can be seen below.
+The only expected change would be for Thomas High School.
+As observed from the figure below, the changes are very small affecting only till the tenths place the decimal point.\
+The average math score using the replaced dataframe was less than 0.1.
+There was no difference in the average reading score.The percentage of students passing math and reading, and math-and-reading together were lowered after ninth graders scores were eliminated.

 ![comparison_of_THC](https://user-images.githubusercontent.com/71800628/119231333-fecc2180-bae5-11eb-866b-7f2040cf6b82.png)